← Back to blog

 Watch your ChatGPT visibility instead of guessing

+Our guide to ChatGPT rank tracking turns these layers into a weekly number you can trend.
 Citlyze runs your buyer prompts against ChatGPT on a schedule, records every mention and citation, and shows which sources the answers actually used.
 See ChatGPT visibility tracking in detail, or book a demo to see your brand's current answer footprint.